Modernly designed attic bathroom in Cromford

 You can ask us to visit your house and check this out for you, but there are likewise a number of checks that you can carry out yourself prior to this.

 An easy way to get an idea of whether your attic can be modified is to see whether any similar homes on your street have had attic conversions.
 If you do identify examples, it’s more likely to be a possibility.
-If you can, it’s definitely worth going one step more and asking to have a look at the loft of anybody in your street that has had it done.
+If you can, it’s definitely worth going one step more and asking to take a look at the loft of anybody in your street that has had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the highest part of the space.
 If it’s 2.2 metres or more, your loft should be tall enough to transform.
 Victorian homes tend to be lower than those constructed from the 1930s onwards, so may not have sufficient headroom height.

 Rafters run along the edge of the roofing and will leave most of the triangular area below hollow.
 Trusses are supports that travel through the cross-section of the loft.
-Transforming a loft with trusses is possible, but additional structural strengthening is needed to replace the trusses, and it’s likely to be more pricey.
+Transforming a loft with trusses is possible, but additional structural strengthening is needed to replace the trusses, and it’s most likely to be more pricey.

-Many individuals overlook to consider modifications to the flooring below the attic when preparing a conversion.
-It’s worth having a consideration where the staircase is likely to go and how much space it may use up.
+Many individuals overlook to consider modifications to the flooring below the loft when preparing a conversion.
+It’s worth having a consideration where the staircase is most likely to go and how much space it may use up.
 Even a well-designed space-saving staircase could use up a large chunk of a space, so make certain you have area you’re content to lose.

 What kind of attic conversions are there?

 There are 4 main types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
-The one you choose is likely to be determined by a number of factors, consisting of the type and age of the home you reside in, and your budget.
+The one you choose is most likely to be determined by a number of factors, consisting of the type and age of the home you reside in, and your budget.

 A dormer attic conversion is an extension that protrudes from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for basically any home with a sloping roofing.